PaulMASNY/MachineLearning/Homework Machine Learning .md

 <a href="http://groupware.les.inf.puc-rio.br/har" target="_blank">Dataset homepage and closer explanations are here</a>

-* Please notice that every call for libraries are integrated to the .Rmd header, so they do not appear in the html file.
+* Please notice that all of the calls for libraries are integrated to the .Rmd header, so they do not appear in the html file.

 1) Ensure you have the dataset in your working directory with **getwd()** command, then :